What are the medication treatment options?

 Other over the counter remedies exist but have not gone through the rigorous testing required to receive FDA approval.
 Often, they are not placebo tested, and the studies that are done may not have statistical significance.
 Dr. Keene prescribes and recommends only FDA approved medicine for treatment of hair loss.

 Dr. Keene will evaluate your individual hair needs.
-Call for a free consultation today.
+Call to schedule a consultation today.

 Dr. Sharon Keene has two Arizona Locations.
 One in Tucson at 3940 N Campbell Ave and the other in Paradise Valley at 5410 N Scottsdale Road in Suite E-200.
 You can reach either location to schedule a hair transplant consultation with Dr. Keene by calling 1-800-840-9761 or 520-600-0553.